rohwalia/Maker-portfolio/README.md

 # Maker-portfolio
-In the following file you can see the codes used for the theoretical simulations in the projects.
+In the following folders you can see the codes and other files used for the theoretical simulations in the projects.